 a) the Union of Comoros will be limiting the number of droplines to 10 to be set at a time and has a VME encounter threshold.
 The VME indicator taxa threshold is 1 kg/ line.
 If VME indicator taxa are found attached to the line more than the threshold, then the vessel will be required to move on to the next fishing site and will record the location as a potential VME area.

-Monitoring and Data Collection

 A vessel undertaking fishing pursuant to this measure shall carry at least one, and preferably two, observers appointed by the Union of Comoros.
 Observer data shall be collected in accordance with the SIOFA Observer data standard and shall include gear deployment and retrieval data, catch and effort information, biological data collection, and information on marine mammals, seabirds, reptiles and other species of concern.